-Alongside our supporters, friends and 136 members from private, public, and nonprofit sectors, we use our collective voice to advocate for policies at the local, state and federal levels that foster inclusive, affordable communities.
+Alongside our supporters, friends and nearly 150 members from private, public, and nonprofit sectors, we use our collective voice to advocate for policies at the local, state and federal levels that foster inclusive, affordable communities.
 HDC’s goal is to increase the production of affordable housing in King County through favorable public policy, increased resources, greater sector efficiencies and broad alliances committed to social equity within sustainable communities.

 Each year, we engage our membership in an agenda setting process, which gives our members the opportunity to propose advocacy issues and determine our advocacy priorities.